 This Searsia lancea, planted too close to a boundary wall, has already had to be cut in half, and is lifting the paving.

-Trees such as this exotic Ceiba speciosa (Silk floss tree), whilst beautiful, can easily lift paving and crack boundary walls
+Trees such as this exotic Ceiba speciosa (Brazilian Kapok or Floss silk tree), whilst beautiful, can easily lift paving and crack boundary walls

 Turning or ‘digging’ the soil exposes healthy microorganisms to air and heat, which kills them, and slowly degrades the quality of your soil